kgstorm/home-assistant-calorie-tracker/README.md

          - url: /calorie_tracker_frontend/cards.js
            type: module
      ```
-   - After adding, reload resources from the dashboard menu or hard refresh your browser cache if the cards don’t load.
+   - Clear your browser cache

 2. **Add cards to your dashboard**:
-   Switch to edit mode on any dashboard and add a manual card with the following configurations:
+  - Edit a dashboard and click 'Add Card'
+  - Search for "Calorie Tracker" and the 9 cards below will be available.
+YAML is shown for those who prefer YAML mode, but the user interface can also walk you through setup.

 **Summary Card:**
 ```yaml